iaincollins/structured-data-testing-tool/README.md

 Default: undefined
 ```

-You can pass a a value for `group` value to indicate how tests should be grouped in results.
+You can pass a a value for `group` value to indicate how tests should be grouped when displaying results.
 This value can be any string.

-If a test is part of a preset and the preset has a group specifed, then the value for a test will override the preset's group value for the test.

 #### disablePresets
 ```